smartsysbg/SmartWebDoc/docs/architectural-considerations.md

 ![](./media/architectural-considerations/multitenancy.png)

-In `Multitenancy` mode, the base tenant `URL` is formed by adding `tepant-id` as an additional segment to the base `URL` of the **SmartWEB** application.
+In `Multitenancy` mode, the base tenant `URL` is formed by adding `url-prefix` as an additional segment to the base `URL` of the **SmartWEB** application.
 There is no limit to the number of tenants running on the **SmartWEB** application server.
 It depends on the performance of the hosting server and the load of the tenants.

 !!!note "Note"